Nico-Chico/Genetic-Algorithm-for-Knapsack-Problem/README.md

 To create an experiment:
 1. First create a folder called 'expID' in the 'experiments/'' directory.
 (Where 'ID' its a number to identify a experiment)
 2. Then inside the created folder, create a file with the name 'expID' + 'txt'.
 3. That file must contain 7 lines, where each line corresponds to one of the parameters in this order:

-*"N_ITEMS, MAX_W, MAX_S, POP_SIZE, TOUR_SIZE, CROSSOVER_RATE, MUTATION_RATE"*
+        01 N_ITEMS
+        02 MAX_W
+        03 MAX_S
+        04 POP_SIZE
+        05 TOUR_SIZE
+        06 CROSSOVER_RATE
+        07 MUTATION_RATE
+        08 DATASET_NAME    (If dataset don't exit in experiments/expID, it will be generated)

 *See 'experiments/exp01.txt' to understand it better.*